webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 *“Where do I go to learn more?
 What OTHER resources are easily available?”
 ==Best practices==
 Creating code snippets or developing full samples share many best practices:
 *Comment your code well.
 It can be frustrating to have to determine what a sample is doing at any one point.
+For example, see http://code.webplatform.org/gist/9011914.
 *Keep it easy to scan the code.
 **Use consistent indenting and other formatting.
 WPD uses two spaces for each indentation.
 **Ensure the sample flows logically from start to finish.